CUH Logo

 Patient information A-Z

-This leaflet provides an overview of dentals implants and the different options available.
-It also includes potential risks and benefits to help provide further information and understanding.
-If you have any further questions after reading leaflet you can ask your clinician.
+This leaflet provides an overview of dental implants and the different options available.
+It includes information about potential risks and benefits.
+If you have any further questions after reading leaflet, please ask your clinician.

 What are the benefits/advantages of dental implants?

-4. Can be used to replace a single tooth, several teeth or to support a loose denture when all teeth are missing.
+4. Can be used to replace one or more teeth or to support a loose denture when all teeth are missing.

 Are implants suitable for everyone?